ethereumclassic/community-calls/_script.md

 [If housekeeping/announcements] Before we start I just wanted to mention a bit of housekeeping... ...
 Now, without further a-do...

 - Today we have a open discussion...
 - Today we are joined by special guest XXX to discuss YYY as well as various other ETC related topics.
-We have been collecting questions from the community this week and have a few lined up, but there will be opportunity later on to ask questions directly if you are joining us in the voice chat.
+We have been collecting questions from the community this week and have a few lined up, but there will be opportunity later on to ask questions directly if you are joining us in the voice chat, or you can post a question in the #community-calls channel.

 ## Outro